-Internal Joinery and Kitchen Fittings Repair Category 2 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The staircase is relatively steep and would not comply with current regulations.
-Wear and tear was noted to kitchen units and finishes within the main kitchen.
+Internal Joinery and Kitchen Fittings Repair Category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of modern type having only recently been installed.

 Chimney Breasts and Fireplaces

-Repair Category 2
+Repair Category 1

-Notes It is assumed that both of the wood/multi fuel apparatus have been installed in accordance with the manufacturer's recommendations in particular regard to flueing and ventilation.
-The appliances were not tested.
-Corrosion was noted at the stove within the living room and cracked tiles were evident at the hearth.
+Notes It is assumed that the wood/multi fuel apparatus has been installed in accordance with the manufacturer's recommendations in particular regard to flueing and ventilation.
+The appliance was not tested.